 • Participation is free of charge.

-• All participants must register via a conference tool provided on our website, which will be
+• All participants must register via a conference tool provided on our website, which will be available soon.

-• We plan to award the best abstract, presentation and poster.
+• We plan to award the best abstract, presentation, and poster.

 • There is an opportunity to attend the birthday celebration of STRise on Monday evening.
-Please
+Please register for this event using the conference tool.

 • If you have any questions regarding content or organization, please contact us directly: